CamDavidsonPilon/lifelines/docs/Survival Regression.rst

 The dataframe ``rossi`` contains 432 observations.
 The ``week`` column is the duration, the ``arrest`` column is the event occured, and the other columns represent variables we wish to regress against.

-If you need to first "clean" your dataset (encode categorical variables, add interation terms, etc.), that should happen *before* using lifelines.
+If you need to first clean or transform your dataset (encode categorical variables, add interation terms, etc.), that should happen *before* using lifelines.
 Libraries like Pandas and Patsy help with that.

 Running the regression